By entering the Malta International Photo Award (MIPA) Competition you hereby accept the following competition rules:

 - 3.1.
 Prize Categories

-The following categories will be offered for MIPA 2018:
+The following categories will be offered for the MIPA Spring 2019 Edition:

 - 3.2.
-MIPA intends to award the above prices at an Official Awards Ceremony.
+MIPA intends to award the above prizes through its website and social media channels.

 - 3.3.
 A photographer may win multiple awards but the same photograph/series cannot win multiple cash awards.

 - 3.4.
-A photograph or series that has already won a previous photography competition is not eligble to be submitted for the award.
+A photograph or series that has already won a Cash Prize in a previous photography competition is not eligible to be submitted for the award.

 4. Warranties of participants